+- Arbitration

+- Code law

+- Common law

+- Communism

+- Confiscation

+- Domestication

+- Expropriation

+- Foreign Corrupt Practices Act

+- Home country laws

+- Home country laws

+- Islamic law

+- Jurisdiction

+- Political risk

+- Review Questions

+- 1. Describe the environmental forces that affect the company's ability to serve its customers?

+- 2. Describe the importance geography in understanding the international markets?

+- 3. Examine the effects of topography and climate on products, population, transportation, and economic growth?

+- 4. Explain how changes in the demographic environments affect marketing decisions?

-- 14. Describe the environmental forces that affect the company's ability to serve its customers? - 15.
-Describe the importance of geography in understanding the international markets? - 16.
-Examine the effects of topography and climate on products, population, transportation, and economic growth? - 17.
-Explain how changes in the demographic environment affect marketing decisions? - 18.
-Examine the effects of topography and climate on products, population, transportation, and economic growth? - 19.
-Explain how changes in Socio cultural environments affect marketing decisions? - 20.
+- 5. Examine the effects of topography and climate on products, population, transportation, and economic growth? - 6.
+Explain how changes in the demographic environments affect marketing decisions? - 7.
+That are the key methods for tracking and identifying opportunities in the macro environment? - 8.
+Explain how changes in Socio -cultural environments affect marketing decisions? - 9.
 Why is it necessary for international marketers to study political environment?
-How can foreign politics affect marketing decision? - 21.
+How can foreign politics affect marketing decision? - 10.
 Define the terms dumping and arbitration.
 Why do countries legislate antidumping laws?